nginxinc/nginx-gateway-fabric/site/README.md

 ### Using Hugo shortcodes

-[Hugo shortcodes](/docs/themes/f5-hugo/layouts/shortcodes/) are used to format callouts, add images, and reuse content across different docs.
+[Hugo shortcodes](/docs/themes/f5-hugo/layouts/shortcodes/) are used to format callouts, add images, and reuse content across different pages.

 For example, to use the `note` callout: